 The Technologies and workflow of RNA-seq

-Technical advances in RNA-seq
+What are the Technical Advances in RNA-seq

 Sanger sequencing and microarrays.
 Sanger sequencing technology was first used for transcriptomics, which enabled methods such as SAGE (serial analysis of gene expression).
 SAGE was one of the first attempts to quantify gene expression on a global basis.
 Almost instantaneously, microarrays utilizing complementary probe hybridization, quickly emerged and come to dominate the field of transcriptomics profiling for the next decade.